Why starting the new financial year is so important for support workers

 A network of like-minded support worker buddies can provide workers with the support they need when unwell, juggling last-minute client requests or would like to take a holiday.

 Having a professional network also means chances for you to share industry information, advice and new client opportunities.
-A great place to network is Mable’s independent support worker Facebook group – a private community where workers registered on Mable across Australia interact and connect.
+A great place to network is Mable’s independent support worker Facebook group - a private community where workers registered on Mable across Australia interact and connect.
+You can also participate in networking sessions and meetups.

 6. Refresh your Mable profile

 If you haven’t looked at your Mable profile recently, but are still actively looking for new clients, now’s the time to refresh.
-Remember – it’s also important to keep your availability up to date so we’re sending the right job opportunities when they come up.
+Remember – it’s also important to keep your preferred hours up to date so we’re sending the right job opportunities when they come up.
 The more suburbs you’re available in, the more chances you have of connecting with new clients and growing your business.

 7. Embrace self-care